Proust Book Group

 Comedy.
-We discussed this in some detail but, working on the premise that less is more, here is just one passage (albeit it a long one) to share about the narrator’s friend, Bloch.
+We discussed this in some detail but, working on the premise that less is more, here is just one passage to share about the narrator’s friend, Bloch.

 Proust builds Bloch up to show why the members of his family do not like him.

 He first displeases his father.

 … Il avait commencé par agacer mon père qui, le voyant mouillé, lui avait dit avec intérêt: